-15. If you are unhappy with the outcome of the investigation, alternative complaints bodies such as ProMediate also exist which are competent to deal with complaints about legal services, should you and the barrister both wish to use such a scheme.
-If you wish to use ProMediate, then please contact us to discuss this.
-Please also note that: (1) the time limit for contacting ProMediate is two weeks immediately after the results of the Chambers investigation and (2) if mediation is used, neither you nor the barrister is required to accept the proposed resolution.
+15. If you are unhappy with the outcome of the investigation, alternative complaints bodies such as Pro Mediate also exist which are competent to deal with complaints about legal services, should you and the barrister both wish to use such a scheme.
+If you wish to use CTSI certified complaints about lawyers (promediate.co.uk), then please contact us to discuss this.
+Please also note that: (1) the time limit for contacting ProMediate is one month immediately after the results of the Chambers investigation and (2) if mediation is used, neither you nor the barrister is required to accept the proposed resolution.
 If mediation does not resolve the complaint, you may still make a complaint to the Legal Ombudsman (provided you fall within their jurisdiction and you do so within the time limit).